Do your board leaders have too much responsibility?

 How hard is it to recruit board leaders?

-For those of you serving on nonprofit boards, this may sound very familiar.
-Three-quarters of the leaders answering the survey said that it was at least somewhat challenging to recruit the formal leaders of their boards with 28% reporting that it was very or extremely challenging to recruit these leaders.
+This might sound very familiar: 75% of the leaders answering the survey said that it was at least somewhat challenging to recruit the formal leaders of their boards with 28% reporting that it was very or extremely challenging to recruit these leaders.

 So what are the barriers to choosing to step up to board leadership?